Amazing Reasons To Drink Aloe Vera Juice

 - It supports the colon, in either case of constipation or diarrhea.

-A few years ago Aloe vera was touted as a plant sources of vitamin B-12, but this is in fact false.
-However, sources of B-12 are dependent on animals – typically from plants grown in microorganism-rich healthy soil (‘derived’ from the animals who graze there).
-However, Aloe Vera intake does enhance B-12 absorption, as well as the bioavailability of Vitamin C.
+A few years ago, aloe vera was touted as a plant source of vitamin B-12, but this is, in fact, false.
+However, sources of B-12 are dependent on animals because they are typically derived from plants grown in microorganism-rich healthy soil (microorganisms are the animals that graze there).
+While it may not be a direct source of vitamin B-12, aloe vera does enhance B-12 absorption and improves the bioavailability of vitamin C.

-Many aloe vera juice products contain added ingredients — including harsh fiber material — which can irritate the digestive lining of persons who are sensative (ask me how I know).
-If you have a sensative digestive tract, make sure that your source of aloe vera juice contains only pure aloe vera jucice.
+Many aloe vera juice products contain added ingredients — including harsh fiber material — which can irritate the digestive lining of persons who are sensitive (don’t ask me how I know).
+If you have a sensitive digestive tract, make sure that your source of aloe vera juice contains only pure aloe vera juice and you can avoid this gastrointestinal fate.

 How to Prepare Aloe

-While you can purchase pre-processed whole leaf gel and juice already in most health food stores, there is a recent trend of combining it with coconut water.
-However, I want to encourage you to get aloe vera juice fresh.
-Here’s why: The National Center for Complimentary and Alternative Medicine warned how it is not juice but the aloe latex which is most often the primary ingredient used to make conventional aloe juice, and “long-term consumption of aloe latex is associated with altered electrolyte levels, impaired kidney functioning and weakening of the muscles.”
+While you can purchase pre-processed whole leaf aloe vera gel and juice in most health food stores, there is a recent trend of combining it with coconut water.
+However, I want to encourage you to get pure, fresh aloe vera juice (and use a COLD PRESS – centrifugal processing produced very little juice).
+Here’s why: The National Center for Complementary and Alternative Medicine warned that it is not juice but the aloe latex which is most often the primary ingredient used to make conventional (not fresh!) aloe juice, and “long-term consumption of aloe latex is associated with altered electrolyte levels, impaired kidney functioning and weakening of the muscles.”